NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

             80633.pts-0.mgmt-mlong-gcp-00009        (Detached)
     1 Socket in /run/screen/S-mlong.

-* To reattach, use ``screen -r``
-  * It is possible to have multiple screen sessions at the same time.
-    If you have multiple, you will need to provide its pid or name when you reattach to it.
+* To reattach, use ``screen -r``.
+It is possible to have multiple screen sessions at the same time.
+If you have multiple, you will need to provide its pid or name when you reattach to it:

 .. code-block:: shell